 6 Causes of Occasional Erectile Dysfunction and What You Can Do About It

-Limp dick probably isn’t your idea of a good time.
+A limp penis probably isn’t your idea of a good time.
 Especially when you thought about getting naked with your partner.
 The mind is willing, but the body won’t cooperate — sometimes.
 Don’t panic.
 Occasional erectile dysfunction (ED) happens to a lot of people and may have a simple answer.
-And whether it does or doesn’t, there are plenty of options to get around it (like using a cock ring) and ways to handle it.
+And whether it does or doesn’t, there are plenty of options to get around it (like using a penis ring) and ways to handle it.

 Always talk to a medical professional about occasional or long-term ED as it may be a sign of an underlying medical condition.